imranhasan22/handbook_imran/android.md

     - `wrap_content`- it will set the space as much as needed
 - `android:id` - assigned identifier is used to refer the view in java/kotlin
 - `android:textColor` - sets the color of the text.
-- `android:textSize` - sets the size of the text.
+- `android:textSize` - sets the font size of the text.
 - `android:visibility` - control the visibility.
 Possible values are `visible`, `invisible`, `gone`.
-- `android:backgroundTint` -
+- `android:backgroundTint` - specify a color overlay to the background of drawable item.

 ### ImageView

 - `android:src` - specify the image to be displayed
-- `android:scaleType` -
+- `android:scaleType` - control how an image is resized.
+Possible values are:
+    - `fitXY` - scale the image to fit exactly within the view
+    - `fitStart` - scale the image to fit within the view and align it to the top left.
+    - `fitStart` - scale the image to fit within the view and align it to the bottom right.
+    - `fitStart` - scale the image to fit within the view and center it.
 - `android:adjustViewBounds` -
 - `android:cropToPadding` -
 - `android:clickable` - make an image clickable